zepgram/magento2-fast-vm/README.md

 1. Download the installer for your laptop operating system using the links below.
     * [VirtualBox download](https://www.virtualbox.org/wiki/Downloads)
-1. Run the installer, choosing all of the default options.
+1. Run the installer, choosing all the default options.
     * Windows: Grant the installer access every time you receive a security prompt.
     * Mac: Enter your admin password.
     * Linux: Enter your user password if prompted.